Signs Burglars Are Casing a House

 The term “casing a house” is used to describe a tactic that burglars use to pick their targets.
 Most burglars won’t randomly choose a home to burglarize.
 At the very least, even the most inexperienced burglar will watch several homes for several hours before they choose the right home to break into.
 Burglars will also focus on the neighborhood, specifically choosing a neighborhood that fits their casing profile.
 While casing a house, a burglar will watch the homeowners for patterns in order to determine the best way to enter the home.

-This article will help you determine whether your home, or a home in your neighborhood, is being watched by a burglar.
+This article will teach you common burglar signs so you can determine whether your home, or a home in your neighborhood, is being watched by a burglar.

 Burglaries are more common than most homeowners might think.
-Every year, nearly 2 million homes are the victims of burglary.
+Every year, over a million homes are the victims of burglary.
 In the United States, the burglary crime rate is 376 burglaries per 100,000 people.
-In some states, such as New Mexico, the burglary rate is even higher, with 768 burglaries per 100,000 people.
+In some states, such as New Mexico, the burglary rate is even higher, with 778 burglaries per 100,000 people.

 Before a burglar chooses to target a home, they first look for specific signs that the home will be worth the effort.
 According to a study conducted by The University of North Carolina at Charlotte, a majority of burglars will plan a burglary before attempting to break into the house.
 The study found that 49 percent of burglars cased the house and then burglarized the house on the same day.
 Another 16 percent responded that the casing process took between one and three days.
 One-third of burglars reported gathering intensive information on their target before planning the burglary.

-There are several factors that might increase your chances of becoming a target.
+Several factors might increase your chances of becoming a target.
 The location of your home, accessibility to a large street, and the proximity to neighbors are all factors that might increase (or decrease) your chances of becoming a target.
 For the most part, burglars want easy targets.
 They look for homes that are separated from neighbors and homes that have trees and bushes blocking the house from the road.
-Once the burglar finds several options, the potential victims might start seeing the following ten signs:
+Once the burglar finds several options, the potential victims might start seeing the following signs burglars are casing a house.

 The first thing that you might notice is a new car on the street.
 According to UNC, most burglars will use a car to get to the house.
 The car will either be the burglar’s own car, the car of a family member, or a stolen car.
 In very few situations will a burglar scope out a neighborhood on foot.
 If there’s a new car on the street, the neighborhood should watch the vehicle closely.